dcsoft-yyf/JIEJIE.NET/README.md

    DCNETProtector.exe input=d:\a.dll output=d:\publish\a.dll snk=d:\source\company.snk
 ```

 ## So many cool features!
-But DC.NET Protector has no more than 6000 lines C# code!
+But JieJie.NET has no more than 20000 lines C# code!

 ## In the future

-It will support class and member rename randomly.remove private const fields(also include private enum const field).Please pay attention to me.
+It will support remove private const fields(also include private enum const field) or other advanced features.Please pay attention to me.

 ## License
-DC.NET Protector use GPL-2.0 License.
+JieJie.NET use GPL-2.0 License.

 ## update log
 <br/> 2021-3-22 First publish.
 <br/> 2021-4-2  Add feature: Obfuscate control flow.
+<br/> 2021-7-20 Add feature: type or member rename.
 <hr />
 Donate by <a href="https://www.paypal.com/paypalme/yuanyongfu">paypal</a> , by <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/alipay.jpg">alipay</a> , by <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/wechat_pay.png">Wechat</a>,help author to feed twins born in 2020.